Volume 1678: Korach 30th of Sivan 5777 24/06/2017

 The Roots Of Faith

-Statehood/Rabbi Oury Cherki, Machon Meir, Rabbi of Beit Yehuda Congregation, Jerusalem
+Holy and Secular in the Redemption of Yisrael /Rabbi Oury Cherki, Machon Meir, Rabbi of Beit Yehuda Congregation, Jerusalem

 Tell a friend|Print|Close